-Chair Cathy Miedema acknowledged that the meeting is taking place on unceded Algonquin Homelands and thanked the Algonquin people for hosting the meeting on their land.
+Chair Cathy Miedema acknowledged that this meeting is taking place on unceded Algonquin Homelands and thanked the Algonquin Nations for their stewardship of these lands since time immemorial.

 3. Approval of the Agenda

 Due to a lack of quorum, the agenda could not be approved.